gabrielopereira/AlgoPower/collections/_posts/Case #4: Policing algorithms.md

 ---
 layout: post
-title: "Writing With Markdown"
+title: "Case #4: Policing algorithms"
 date: 2018-12-29T10:26:40+10:00
 authors: ["Sage Kirk", "Mike Vance"]
-categories: ["Development", "Javascript", "Web Design"]
+categories:
 tags: ["Writing"]
 description: Learn how to use Markdown to write blog posts.
 Understand front-matter and how it is used in templates.
 thumbnail: "assets/images/unsplash-CTivHyiTbFw-640x360.jpeg"